Tomev/qcflow/docs/source/model/models-from-code.rst

 .. warning::

     When logging models from code, make sure that your code does not contain any sensitive information, such as API keys, passwords, or other confidential data.
-The code will be stored in plain text in the MLflow model artifact, and anyone with access to the artifact will be able to view the code.
+The code will be stored in plain text in the QCFlow model artifact, and anyone with access to the artifact will be able to view the code.

 Using Models From Code in a Jupyter Notebook
 --------------------------------------------